List

 Belleville Rendezvous (2003)

 The delightful Belleville Rendezvous is largely told through catchy musical numbers – its title track was even nominated for the Best Original Song Oscar.
-It tells the tale of Madame Souza, a grandmother who sets out on a mission to rescue her Tour de France cyclist grandson who has been kidnapped by mobsters.
+It tells the tale of Madame Souza, a grandmother setting out on a mission to rescue her Tour de France cyclist grandson, who has been kidnapped by mobsters.
 On her quest, she’s aided by a little dog and the Triplets of Belleville, a trio of 1930s vaudeville performers.

 My Life As A Courgette (2016)

-Céline Sciamma returns to her much revisited theme of childhood in her screenplay for My Life as a Courgette, a graceful, heartfelt story about a little boy growing up in an orphanage after his alcoholic mother drinks herself to death.
+Céline Sciamma returns to her much revisited theme of childhood in her screenplay for My Life as a Courgette, a graceful, heartfelt story about a little boy growing up in an orphanage after his alcoholic mother passes away.
 With its detailed characterisations and strong sense of camaraderie, this charming claymation sculpts a sincere tale of friendship, love and forgiveness.

 Away (2019)